TyrfingMjolnir/FMPXMLRESULT2generator/README.md

 # fmpxmlresult2nodeexpress
-This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to JSON route node for express, no records involved; however exporting a random record may give you extra features.
+This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to JSON route node for express, no records involved; however exporting a random record may give you extra data to work with.

 This is a PoC( Proof of Concept )